ATS Resume Check for Product Managers: What Actually Matters

 | Score with explanation | Rarely | ✅ (0-100 with per-check pass/fail/warning) |

-Every ProductResume analysis includes an ATS Verdict at the top of your report:
+Every ProductResume analysis includes an ATS Readiness check at the top of your report:

-- "Likely to Pass" (score 80+): Your resume meets ATS standards.
+- "Well Optimized" (score 80+): Your resume follows ATS best practices.
 Focus on content quality.

 - "Needs Work" (score below 80): Specific checks are failing.
 The report shows exactly which ones with fix guidance.